BryanSchuetz/jekyll-deploy-gh-pages/README.md

 A GitHub Action for building and deploying a Jekyll repo back to its `gh-pages` branch.

 **Why not just let GitHub Pages build it?
-Becaues this way we can use our own custom Jekyll plugins and build scripts.**
+Because this way we can use our own custom Jekyll plugins and build scripts.**

 ## Secrets
-* `GITHUB_TOKEN`: Access key scoped to the repository, we need this to push the site files back to the repo. (specify in workflow)
+* `GITHUB_TOKEN`: An access key which scoped to the repository - we need this to push the built site files back to the repo.
+This is generated for you on each workflow run - see usage in [example](#example).
+(GitHub Provides)

 ## Environment Variables
-* `GITHUB_ACTOR`: Username of repo owner or object intiating the action (GitHub Provides)
+* `GITHUB_ACTOR`: Username of repo owner or object initiating the action (GitHub Provides)
 * `GITHUB_REPO`: Owner/Repository (GitHub Provides)

 ## Example